curiousmaster/JackItNG/payloads/Windows/Payload---deny-net-access.md

-Still needs some work to get it to start up silently on restart.
+REM Still needs some work to get it to start up silently on restart.
 Is another prank script.

 ```
 REM Author: overwraith